Ritikraja07/Java-problem-Open-Source/README.md

 # Java-problem-2023

-Submit your java realted problem and solution.
+Submit your Java related problem and solution.